Who won the debate?

 What difference does it make if you're not a racist, but you want a racist to become president?
 Donald Trump was the test God placed before Mike Pence, and he failed.
 That's so much worse than losing.

-Haroon Moghul is a senior fellow and director of development at the Center for Global Policy.
+Haroon Moghul is a senior fellow at the Center for Global Policy.
 His next book, "How to be a Muslim," will be out in 2017.

 Lanhee J. Chen: If Pence had been at the top of the ticket...